graphcommerce-org/graphcommerce/docs/contributing.md

 GraphCommerce uses ESLint for linting and Prettier for code formatting.
 Install the [recommended VS Code extensions](../docs/getting-started/vscode.md)

+### Contributor License Agreement

+Please make sure you have signed our [Contributor License Agreement]().
+We are not asking you to assign copyright to us, but to give us the right to distribute your code without restriction.
+We ask this of all contributors in order to assure our users of the origin and continuing existence of the code.
+You only need to sign the CLA once.

 ### Creating a pull request

 1. Create a pull request.
 The PR can stay open until you are ready to merge.